ihp-lab/OpenSense/Documents/How-to-Run-WPF-Application.md

 Select an output port to confirm the connection.
 The red colored input port will change to black, indicating a valid connection exists for that port.

-There is a shortcut loading the current pipeline in Pipeline Editor into Pipeline Executer.
+There is a shortcut loading the current pipeline in Pipeline Editor into Pipeline Runner.
-Clicking `Execute` - `Execute` will open a Pipeline Executer window with the current pipeline loaded.
+Clicking `Run` - `Run` will open a Pipeline Runner window with the current pipeline loaded.

-# Pipeline Executer
+# Pipeline Runner

 To load a pipeline, click `File` - `Open`.
-Once the pipeline is loaded, you can run it by clicking `Execute` - `Run`.
+Once the pipeline is loaded, you can run it by clicking `Run/Stop` - `Run`.
 Some components may have runtime UI shown in the bottom of the window, providing capabilities to modify their configurations and/or visualize their status.
-To stop a pipeline, click `Execute` - `Stop` or simply close the window.
+To stop a pipeline, click `Run/Stop` - `Stop` or simply close the window.
 The window will freeze until the pipeline comes to a complete stop.
 A dialog box will pop out indicating the pipeline is stopped.